bot-app/trading/docs/developer.md

 ## ErrorHandling

-Freqtrade Exceptions all inherit from `FreqtradeException`.
+Trading Exceptions all inherit from `TradingException`.
 This general class of error should however not be used directly.
 Instead, multiple specialized sub-Exceptions exist.

 Below is an outline of exception inheritance hierarchy:

 ```
-+ FreqtradeException
++ TradingException
 |
 +---+ OperationalException
 |